cope-systems/test-toolbox/README.md

 # Python Test Toolbox
 ### A simple set of enhancements and tools for unittest compatible tests.

-This library adds a number of extras for unittest-based test code to enhance understandability, and reduce duplicate code.
+This library adds a number of extras for test code written in Python in order to enhance understandability, and reduce duplicate code.

 ### Features
 #### Output formatting code

-Most of the commonly available ANSI formatters (which provide nice colored output on terminals, or properties like bolding), are conveniently wrapped in the output module of testtoolbox.
+Most of the commonly available ANSI formatters (which provide nice colored output on terminals, or properties like bolding), are conveniently wrapped in the output module of test_toolbox.

 Supported ANSI modes: